 Johnston then turned to Jessen to comment on shorter exclusivity periods, asking whether companies are increasingly focused on acquiring or licensing assets with extended exclusivity or ones that help mitigate the issue, particularly in the realm of small molecules.

-“I think it becomes acid-specific, because part of this would always just go into the assessment of the commercial opportunity that then feeds into the value,” said Jessen.
+“I think it becomes asset-specific, because part of this would always just go into the assessment of the commercial opportunity that then feeds into the value,” said Jessen.
 “So, I think there are certain assets that potentially would have benefited from being part of a larger organization, but it doesn’t change the fundamental of how pharma will have to look at investments from a return perspective.”